wadlo/Themey/README.md

 # License
 ### Graphics

+All graphics, except for those inside `src/material` are licensed under the attached CC-0 license.

 Graphics inside "src/material" are licensed with the attached Apache 2.0 and available in full source from the material icons library.

-All other graphics are licensed under the attached CC-0 GraphicsLicense.

 ### Code and other game files
 All code and non-image files are licensed under the attached MIT license.